Giveth/vaultcontract/README.md

     function payment(uint _idPayment)

-### Delaying a Payment
+### Delaying and Canceling a Payment

 To allow the `owner` and the`escapeHatchCaller` time to take any action necessary in the case of a questionable payment, `securityGuard` can delay any payment by calling:

     function delayPayment(uint _idPayment) onlySecurityGuard

-The `owner` can change reassign `securityGuard` by calling
+Only `owner` can assign an address to act as `securityGuard` by calling:

    function setSecurityGuard(address _newSecurityGuard)

-and can also cancel any payment by calling
+also only `owner` can cancel payments by calling

     function cancelPayment(uint _idPayment) onlyOwner